zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 Path to the VirtualServer NGINX configuration template for a VirtualServer resource.

-- Default for NGINX is `nginx.ingress.tmpl`.
+- Default for NGINX is `nginx.virtualserver.tmpl`.
-- Default for NGINX Plus is `nginx-plus.ingress.tmpl`.
+- Default for NGINX Plus is `nginx-plus.virtualserver.tmpl`.

 <a name="cmdoption-vmodule"></a>